-3.6 Creating a Certificates-only Message
+3.7.
+Creating a Certificate Management Message

-The certificates only message or MIME entity is used to transport certificates, such as in response to a registration request.
-This format can also be used to convey CRLs.
+The certificate management message or MIME entity is used to transport certificates and/or certificate revocation lists, such as in response to a registration request.

 Step 1.
-The certificates are made available to the CMS generating process which creates a CMS object of type signedData.
-The signedData encapContentInfo eContent field MUST be absent and signerInfos field MUST be empty.
+The certificates and/or certificate revocation lists are made available to the CMS generating process which creates a CMS object of type SignedData.
+The SignedData encapContentInfo eContent field MUST be absent and signerInfos field MUST be empty.

-Step 2.
-The CMS signedData object is enclosed in an application/pkcs7-mime MIME entity
+- Step 2.
+The SignedData object is wrapped in a CMS ContentInfo object. - Step 3.
+The ContentInfo object is enclosed in an application/pkcs7-mime MIME entity.

-The smime-type parameter for a certs-only message is "certs-only".
+The smime-type parameter for a certificate management message is "certs-only".
 The file extension for this type of message is ".p7c".

-3.7 Registration Requests
+3.8.
+Registration Requests